xuankimtran/docs-1/pages/katalon-studio/docs/jenkins-docker.md

 description: This article will show you how to use Jenkins on Docker hosted in Ubuntu.
 ---

-> Requirement:
+> Requirements:
 >
 > An active Katalon Runtime Engine license.
-> Docker and Jenkins are already installed and configured.
-You can learn how to install Docker and Jenkins at Jenkins document: [Docker](https://www.jenkins.io/doc/book/installing/docker/).
+> Docker and Jenkins already installed and configured.
+You can learn how to install Docker and Jenkins in this Jenkins guide: [Docker](https://www.jenkins.io/doc/book/installing/docker/).

 Docker is a platform for running applications in an isolated environment called a Docker container.
 Applications like Jenkins can be downloaded as read-only images, each of which is run in Docker as a container.